-In order to be able to supply this organically grown allspice under the label organic, we will have to be certified as a packer/producer of the pepper.
+In order to be able to supply this organically grown pepper under the organic label, we will have to be certified as a packer/producer of the pepper.
 We are not.
-Although we process and store organic products and products from regular cultivation strictly separately, we are not (yet) allowed to carry the designation organic.
+Although we process and store organic products and products from regular cultivation strictly separately, we are not (yet) allowed to use the organic label.

 - 100% dried fruits of the Pimenta diocia

 - available in glass and stand-up pouch (no test tubes)

 - glass jar contains 45 grams